 The strategy is all about building a system that helps you to save and make your money work for you, night and day.
 I know it sounds like the Nth scam, but it’s not.
 Once you’ll understand how important is to balance income and expenditure and invest well what you’ve saved, then you’ll be well underway.

-THE WAYS TO ACCUMULATE WEALTH PASS THROUGH SAVING ALSO, AND THERE ARE 3:
+THE WAYS TO ACCUMULATE WEALTH ARE ONLY 3:

 Sell your time for money (work)